-The vertical part or member that provides supports to the treads is called a riser.
+The vertical part or member that provides support to the treads is called a riser.

 Rise: It is the vertical distance between two consecutive treads.

-Tip: Riser-less staircase is also gaining popularity in these years that are known as open tread stairs due to its aesthetic appeal.
+Tip: Riser-less staircase is also gaining popularity in these years which are known as open-tread stairs due to their aesthetic appeal.